Rajdoll/WUbyRajdoll/Gemastik/baby-xss/wu.md

+# Write Up

 Observation on the application:

-    Flag is stored in admin cookie.
-    Flag cookie is set to SameSite=Strict that means we can't access it from another domain, even from an iframe.
-    The application is vulnerable to XSS in this code:

-Observation on the application:

-    Flag is stored in admin cookie.
+- Flag is stored in admin cookie.
-    Flag cookie is set to SameSite=Strict that means we can't access it from another domain, even from an iframe.
+- Flag cookie is set to SameSite=Strict that means we can't access it from another domain, even from an iframe.
-    The application is vulnerable to XSS in this code:
+- The application is vulnerable to XSS in this code:

     ...snip...
     function createWaifuCardHTML(file, buttonText, buttonAction) {